frederic-perez/AmE-dictionary/data/idioms.md

 __bring (someone or something) to (someone’s or something’s) knees__
 __bring (someone or something) to a halt__
 __bring (someone) to terms__ To compel a person or group to agree to or do something, especially a set of demands or conditions. _The rebels’ unflinching siege of the king’s palace eventually brought the government to terms._
-__bring (something) into effect__ :dart: To cause (something) to apply, begin operating, or take effect; to begin implementing or enforcing (something). _The new government has vowed to bring several policies into effect, aimed at helping struggling citizens get by._
+__bring (something) into effect__ :dart::two: To cause (something) to apply, begin operating, or take effect; to begin implementing or enforcing (something). _The new government has vowed to bring several policies into effect, aimed at helping struggling citizens get by._
 __bring (something) to the table__ :two: To provide or offer a useful skill or attribute. _He brings years of leadership experience to the table._
 __bring a knife to a gunfight__ :two: To come poorly prepared or equipped for some task, goal, competition, or confrontation.
 Often used in the negative as a forewarning or piece of advice. _Make sure you have researched your position thoroughly and comprehensively before the debate.
 You don’t want to bring a knife to a gunfight._
 __bring about__ :three: To cause something to happen. _That landmark civil rights case brought about great societal upheaval._